vanishtachangea/react-pokemon/README.md

 ## Project Design
 I planned to have
+### AllPokemon Component
-### AllPokemon component:   shows the list of the Pokemons.
+shows the list of the Pokemons.
 When user clicks on each record, it calls a second component Pokemon.
+### Pokemon Component
-### Pokemon component: It is basically just a button which when clicked, will show the details of the abilities, stats, moves can appear in another component called PokemonDetails.
+It is basically just a button which when clicked, will show the details of the abilities, stats, moves can appear in another component called PokemonDetails.
-### Pokemon details: Component to show the details : abilities, stats, moves
+### Pokemon details Component
-That record will be saved in the local storage
+Component to show the details : abilities, stats, moves That record will be saved in the local storage
-### History component will show items from the local storage instead.
+### History component
+will show items from the local storage instead.
 Shows only the top 5 items.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).